 Want your child to start using the potty?
-Discover the best potty training books for toddlers to help her feel excited—and less anxious—about potty training.
+Discover the best potty training books for toddlers to help them feel excited—and less anxious—about potty training.

 My son looked down at his bare bottoms—we were just about to start the three-day potty training process—glanced up at me, and bawled.